University of Oviedo

 My main research topics are programming languages and software engineering.
 The following are more specific research lines I work in.

 Big code.
 We apply big data and machine learning techniques to massive open source code databases to create tools that improve the software development process.
-Specific projects are aimed at improving decompilation, predicting performance gain of type annotations, and classifying programmers by analyzing their code.
+Specific projects are aimed at improving decompilation, predicting performance gain of type annotations, program representation and analysis using overlaid graph representations, source code classification, and new algorithms of structured data mining for big amounts of data.

 Hybrid static and dynamic typing languages.
 Most hybrid typing languages use the approach of gradual typing.
 Besides, gathering type information of dynamically typed code may be used to improve runtime performance.
 We have implemented the research language StaDyn to measure the real benefits of this approach.